henry2004y/VisAnaJulia/docs/src/man/trace.md

 Brute force algorithm:
 1. find the grid cell you are currently in;
 2. move along the vector direction until you hit the boundary of that cell;
-3. find the neighbour who shares the same edge;
+3. find the neighbour who shares the same edge and the intersection point;
 4. use the vector direction in the next cell and move along that direction;
-5. repeat 2-4 until you hit the preset stopping criteria.
+5. repeat 2-4 until you reach any of the stopping criteria: hit the boundary, exceed `MaxIteration`, or exceed `MaxLength`.

 Some questions during the process:
 * How to find the neighbouring cell?